Bank's King to strike gloomy note on economy

 October's inflation numbers, due on Tuesday, are already expected to show a slight easing in inflation to 5.1 percent though a number of recent surveys indicated that price pressures could be fading even more quickly.

-However, with inflation still more than twice the Bank's 2 percent target, governor King will have to write an explanatory letter to Chancellor George Osborne, which will provide some insights into the policymakers' views.
+However, with inflation still more than twice the Bank's 2 percent target, governor King will have to write an explanatory letter to finance minister George Osborne, which will provide some insights into the policymakers' views.

 MORE EASING